Invoicing & Payments

 - Due date - when payment is expected from the client.

-- Status - new invoices typically start as Draft.
+- Status - new invoices typically start as Pending.

 Invoice Statuses

-- Paid - full payment has been received.
-This status is set automatically when recorded payments cover the invoice amount.
+- Completed - full payment has been received.
+This status can be set automatically when recorded payments cover the invoice amount.

 Viewing Invoice Details

 Click any invoice row to open the detail drawer.
-The drawer shows the full invoice information in a hero header layout - client name, amount, status badge, and all associated fields grouped into logical sections.
-From the drawer you can edit the invoice, export it as a PDF, or record a payment.
+The drawer shows the invoice amount, status badge, linked project, dates, description, documents, and other associated fields grouped into logical sections.
+From the drawer you can edit the invoice or open the Invoice PDF preview.
+To record a payment quickly, use the Add Payment action from the invoice row menu.

 Invoice Approval and PDF Snapshots

-When an invoice is ready to send, use the approval action.
+When an invoice PDF is ready to keep as the official version, use the approval action.
 Approving an invoice generates a PDF snapshot using your selected template and saves it as an attached document.
 This creates a permanent, printable record of the invoice at the time of approval.

-Tip: Enable auto-increment numbering in Settings to have invoice numbers assigned sequentially.
-This saves time and prevents duplicate numbers.
+Tip: Enable auto-increment numbering in Settings to have PDF invoice numbers advance sequentially when approved documents are created.

 Invoice PDF Preview

 From the invoice drawer, click the Invoice PDF action to open a full-width modal with a live PDF preview.
-This lets you review exactly how the invoice will look before exporting or sending it to the client.
-The PDF is rendered in real time using Gotenberg (headless Chromium), so fonts, colors, and layout match the final output precisely.
+This lets you review exactly how the invoice will look before exporting it or saving an approved snapshot.
+Fonts, colors, and layout match the final output so you can catch issues before sharing the invoice.

 The PDF preview is not just a static display.
 You can edit the invoice content directly inside the preview, making adjustments before you export or approve.
 See the Inline PDF Editing section below for the full details.